 - Cumulative grade point average of 3.0

-- GRE score above the 70th percentile (a TOEFL score of 600 or greater for international students)
+- For international students, a TOEFL score of 600 or greater

 - University mathematics including calculus (6 credits)

 - Biology coursework (24 credits, including genetics, evolution, and ecology), or equivalent evidence of ability to succeed in a doctoral program in ecology, evolution and conservation biology

 The admissions committee considers all aspects of each student's application, and we aim to be inclusive and flexible for admissions decisions for students with a variety of backgrounds.